John-Akech/TensorFlow_Participation-Assignment/README.md

    pip install tensorflow matplotlib numpy pandas scikit-learn

-1. **Download Dataset**: Place the dataset files (t10k-images-idx3-ubyte and t10k-labels-idx1-ubyte) in the appropriate directory or Colab environment.
+1. **Download Dataset from MNIST**: Place the dataset files (t10k-images-idx3-ubyte and t10k-labels-idx1-ubyte) in the appropriate directory or Colab environment.

 2. **Execute the Notebook**: Run the notebook cells step-by-step to load the dataset, preprocess data, train the model, and evaluate performance.